-TIME AND DATE .
-9:00 a.m.
-Central time, on Monday, May 20, 2019 PLACE The main office of Madison County Bank, 111 West Third Street, Madison, Nebraska 68748 ITEMS OF BUSINESS The election of two directors of Madison County Financial, Inc. to serve for a term of three years; The ratification of the appointment of BKD, LLP as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2019; and Such other matters as may properly come before the Annual Meeting, or any adjournments thereof.
+TIME AND DATE 9:00 a.1 m.
+Central time, on Monday, May 18, 2020 PLACE in office of Madison County Bank, est Third Street, Madison, Nebraska 68748 ITEMS OF BUSINESS The election of three directors of Madison County Financial, Inc. to serve for a term of three years; The ratification of the appointment of BKD, LLP as Madison County Financial, Inc.'s independent auditor for the year ending December 31, 2020; and Such other matters as may properly come before the Annual Meeting, or any adjournments thereof.
 The Board of Directors is not aware of any other business to come before the Annual Meeting.
-RECORD DATE er to vote, you must have been a stockholder close of business on March 27, 2019.
-PROXY VOTING Meeting be repre- and sign the Boa enclose y Card and a Proxy Statement for the Annual g are included.
+RECORD DATE er to vote, you must have been a stockholder close of business on March 25, 2020.
+PROXY VOTING Meetin be repro- and sig the Boa enclose y Card and a Proxy Statement for the Annual g are included.
 It is important that your shares esented and voted at the meeting.
-Please complete n the enclosed proxy card, which is solicited by ard of Directors, and mail it promptly in the d envelope.
-The proxy will not be used if you he meeting and vote in person.
+Please complete n the enclosed proxy card, which is solicited by ard of Directors, and mail it promptly in the ed envelope.
+The proxy will not be used if you the meeting and vote in person.